Analyze your statement

 • Best for spreadsheet users: Tiller Money — auto-syncs to Google Sheets/Excel, $79/year

-• Best mobile app: Copilot — beautiful iOS app, $13/month, US only
+• Best iOS app: Copilot — beautiful design, $13/month, US only

 • Most flexible (but most work): Excel/Google Sheets manually